aaronksaunders/quick-intro-reactfire-v4/README.md

 - current has auth and create account, will add some CRUD functionality soon

-## Two Approaches For Checking For Auth User
+### Two Approaches For Checking For Auth User

 From the react router documentation..
+> for this to work with IonicReactRouter, I had to remove the location from being passed in to the redirect as state.
+IonicRouter doesnt support Switch, so the thing just kept looping
 ```jsx
 // A wrapper for <Route> that redirects to the login
 // screen if you're not yet authenticated.